Nayeli Dousa, D.M.A.

 Piano

-In addition to training as a musician, Dr. Dousa was a national youth chess champion in her high school years and a member of the Mexican national team.
-She represented Mexico in international tournaments in Slovakia, Spain, Hungary, and Russia, and was ranked among the top 50 women by the US Chess Federation.
+Dr. Dousa has given scholarly presentations at national and international conferences and festivals and has remained active as a soloist, accompanist, and chamber musician.
+She has been an adjudicator for local piano competitions and the Texas Music Association State Piano Performance Competition.
+In 2022-2023 she was awarded the Tom Lea Fellowship.
+Dr. Dousa is certified to teach music at the secondary and elementary levels and has two years of experience teaching in the public school system.
+In addition to training as a musician, Dr. Dousa was a national youth chess champion and a member of the national team.
+She represented Mexico in international tournaments in Slovakia, Spain, Hungary, and Russia and was ranked among the top 50 woman by the US Chess Federation.

 Contact Info